Site Map

 How the Test is Performed

 A bone scan involves injecting a very small amount of radioactive material (radiotracer) into a vein.
-The substance travels through your blood to the bones and organs.
+This substance travels through your blood to your bones and organs.
 As it wears off, it gives off a bit of radiation.
 This radiation is detected by a camera that slowly scans your body.
-The camera takes pictures of how much radiotracer collects in the bones.
+The camera takes pictures of how much radiotracer collects in your bones.

 To evaluate whether cancer has spread to the bone (metastatic bone disease), images are taken only after the 3- to 4-hour delay.